paramsen/torch-android-build-box/README.md

-# Vagrant Build Box for torch-android
+# Automated buildbox for torch-android

+Run one command and have torch-android for armv7a and armv8 ready for action.

 This Vagrant Box provisions an Ubuntu 14.04 64bit VM with Android SDK/NDK, correct cmake version and other dependencies.
 After provisioning it builds Torch and torch-android.
 Finally you can find the built binaries, headers and lua-lib in `./mounted`.
 Depending on available computation power the build time will be between 15min-2h.